Amitava123/rom_building_system_setup/README.md

 ### <<< Make your System capable of custom ROM building >>>

-First make sure to install git and configure it, and istall g++ or this won't work :p
+First make sure to install git and configure it, and install g++ or this won't work :p

 Then clone the repositoiy -->